vechain/thor-devkit.py/README.md

 ## Caveat

-Bip32 depends on the `ripemd160` hash library.
-Of which you should make sure it is installed on your system.
+`Bip32` depends on the `ripemd160` hash library, which should be installed on your system.

 ```bash
 openssl list-message-digest-algorithms